Windows Server Recovery

 Deduplication Corruption

-Windows Server deduplication on ReFS (supported since Server 2019) creates chunk stores that replace inline file data with references.
+Windows Server deduplication on ReFS (introduced in Server version 1709, included in the LTSC track starting with Server 2019) creates chunk stores that replace inline file data with references.
 If the chunk store B+ tree or the reparse point data is corrupted, deduplicated files become unreadable even though the raw chunks exist on disk.
 Recovery requires reconstructing the dedup mapping table.

 ReFS vs NTFS: Why Recovery Requires Different Tools